wiedymi/mediabunny/docs/guide/introduction.md

 - Live recording & streaming

 Check out the [Examples](/examples) page for demo implementations of many of these ideas!

+## Getting started

+To get going with Mediabunny, here are some starting points:
+- Check out [Quick start](./quick-start) for a collection of useful code snippets
+- Start with [Reading media files](./reading-media-files) if you want to do read operations.
+- Start with [Writing media files](./writing-media-files) if you want to do write operations.
+- Start with [Converting media files](./converting-media-files) if you care about file conversions.
+- Dive into [Packets & samples](./packets-and-samples) for a deeper understanding of the concepts underlying this library.

 ## Motivation